Transforming Oxford's Digital Communications Programme

 Oxweb:

-Oxweb, the University's main website, will be migrating to a new build based on a more up to date, secure platform.
-In the first instance, only external-facing, Oxford-wide content will be included on Oxweb.
-Departmental sites will be migrated to Fresco, and we will work hard to ensure content and visual alignment with the main University site.
-Oxweb and Fresco sites will be aligned using a common design library and aligned governance and content approaches to ensure a consistent and familiar feel across platforms.
+Departmental sites will be migrated to Fresco, and are working hard to ensure content and visual alignment with the main University site.
+Oxweb and Fresco sites are aligned using a common design library and aligned governance and content approaches to ensure a consistent and familiar feel across platforms.

 Navigating between platforms:

-Content for external audiences will continue to be published online, and we are working closely with our web teams to ensure it is easy to reach Oxintranet content from the University website.
+Content for external audiences will continue to be published online, and we are working closely with our web teams to ensure it is easy to reach OxIntranet content from the University website.
 This will include staff and student gateways, directing staff and students to commonly used content on OxIntranet.

 Making the change